Table of Contents

 Humans cannot remember the IP addresses.
 That is where DNS (Domain Name System) comes in handy.
 DNS resolves domain names into IP addresses.
 DNS holds all the addresses of every device or website that is connected to the internet.
 It offers a distributed database of website addresses and similar corresponding IP addresses.

-How does DNS resolves?
+How does DNS resolve?

 DNS Resolves:

 Whenever any webpage is loaded, DNS resolves.
 DNS must be resolved so the browser can initiate a TCP connection to an HTTP request.
-The actual DNS resolution starts when the user types a URL on another web browser.
+The actual DNS resolution starts when the user types a URL in another web browser.
 At this moment, the browser asks the operating system for a specific web page.

 OS Recursive Query to DNS Resolver

-Since the operating system running on your computer doesn’t know where “www.raghavonsecurity.com” is, it queries a DNS resolver.
-OS sends the query to the DNS resolver with a special flat that informs it is a “recursive query”.
-It means that the resolver must complete recursion and come up with a response either with an IP address or with an error.
-Here resolver goes through a process called recursion to convert the domain name into the IP address.
+- It means that the resolver must complete recursion and come up with a response either with an IP address or with an error.
+Here, the resolver goes through a process called recursion to convert the domain name into the IP address.

 Iterative Query to the Root Server

-It starts by querying the root DNS server’s IP of “www.raghavonsecurity.com”.
+- It starts by querying the root DNS server’s IP address of “www.raghavonsecurity.com”.
 This query does not have a recursive flag, so it is an “iterative query, ” meaning the response must be a location of an authoritative name server, error, or address.
-Here root is represented in the hidden trailing “.” at the end of the domain name.
-There are a total of 13 root server clusters from A to M. They are operated by 12 different organizations that report to the Internet Assigned Numbers Authority.
-All the servers are copies of one master server run by IANA.

 Root Server Response

-These root servers store the locations of all the top-level domains such as – .io, .in, .org, .com, and many newer generic top-level domains.
-The root does not know the IP info for “www.raghavonsecurity.com” but it knows that .com holds. .com will return with the location of the .com servers.
-Here root will respond with 13 locations of .com gTLD servers.
+- The root does not know the IP info for “www.raghavonsecurity.com,” but it knows that .com holds. .com will return with the location of the .com servers.
+Here, the root will respond with 13 locations of .com gTLD servers.

 DNS Resolver iterative Query to the TLD(Top-Level Domain) Server

-Each of the root servers has 4-13 clustered name servers There are mainly two types of TLDs: ccTLDs (country codes) handled by government organizations and gTLDs (generic) handled by a commercial entity.
-Both entities are responsible for handling and running these servers.
-Generally, gTLD servers such as – .com, .net, and .edu are controlled by Verisign .gov by gTLDs.
+- Each of the root servers has 4-13 clustered name servers.
+There are mainly two types of TLDs: ccTLDs (country codes) handled by government organizations and gTLDs (generic) handled by a commercial entity.

 TLD (Top-Level Domain) Server Response

-Each TLD server stores a list of all authoritative name servers for each domain in the TLD.
-For example – each of the 13 .com gTLD servers holds the list of all the name servers for every other single .com domain. gTLD server does not have the IP addresses for google.com but knows the locations of google.com’s name servers.
-The .com gTLD servers will respond with the list of all target domain NS records.
+- Each TLD server stores a list of all authoritative name servers for each domain in the TLD.
+For example, each of the 13 .com gTLD servers holds the list of all the name servers for every other .com domain.

 DNS Resolver Iterative Query to the target domain NS